 In addition, politics had arisen in the organization, which we cracked down on in the past.
 But in a democracy there must be room for many different opinions, which must be debated when the time is right.
 Politics just must not be destructive.
 It takes so long to build a house.
 It takes a short time to tear it down again.
 Therefore, we have learned that there must be a clearly communicated balance, with a clear distribution of responsibilities and areas.

-After "Operation clean table", there was calm again in the organization, and everyone was happy with the clarifications and calm that had come to the organization.
-This resulted in a massive expansion of schools and students.
-When we began the change process at the end of 2000, we were approx. 60 members in the Jokokan association.
-At the turn of the year 2002/2003, we were approx. 150 members, at the turn of the year 2003/2004 around 250 members, and at the time of writing we are close to 350 members spread over 8 Jokokan schools.
-There are many indications that 400-450 members at the turn of the year 2004/2005 is not completely unrealistic.
+After “Operation Clean Table”, the organization was once again calm, and everyone was happy about the clarifications and calm that had come to the organization.
+This was reflected in a rapid expansion of schools and students.
+When we began the change process at the end of 2000, we had about 60 members in the Jokokan association.
+At the turn of the year 2002/2003, we had about 150 members, at the turn of the year 2003/2004 around 250 members, and at the time of writing we are close to 350 members distributed across 8 Jokokan schools.
+There is much to suggest that 400-450 members at the turn of the year 2004/2005 is not entirely unrealistic.

 The results speak for themselves.
 The rescue and survival plan which was prepared by 15 leading Jokokan exponents in the year 2000, who spent 18-20 hours together to prepare the 5-year Jokokan strategic plan 2001-2006, has given the desired results and target fulfillment.